RAG Knowledge Base API

 - vector-db

-search_documentation: Search the knowledge base semantically to find
+Search the knowledge base semantically to find relevant documentation

-not just keywords.
-Use this to gather context before answering questions.
+by meaning, not just keywords.
+Use this to gather context before answering.

 description: Query embedding as JSON array [1536 dimensions]